Fil-Language/filc/CONTRIBUTING.md

 formatting from these files.
 If you not use an IDE, please call `clang-tidy` as often as possible to keep your code clear.

+A husky pre-commit hook is available to run `clang-format` before each commit.

 **Commits**

 Please follow [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) guidelines for your commit message.